shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image18.png)

-    Notice a new query called Merge has been created.
+    Notice that a new query called Merge has been created.
 We need a few columns from States.

 12. In the **Data view** (bottom panel), click on the **double arrow** next to the **States** column (last column to the right).